Aleksandr175/warships/docs/ExpeditionProcess.md

 We can find 1 type of card for 1 warship randomly.
 Quantity: 0-2, randomly.

-We can find Knowledge.
+We can find Knowledge by formula rand(1, 5).
 Knowledge doesn't have weight.

 ### Storm 4% chance